BBBase-EHeresy/PPPub/docs/battle_companies/map_based_campaigns.md

 ![](../media/battle_companies/erech_symbol.jpg) **ERECH**

 At the start of each Battle phase, a Battle Company that controls Erech rolls a D6.
 On a 4+, a single Warrior of the Dead joins the Battle Company for the upcoming game.
-Immediately after the game is completed, the Warrior of the Dead fades to dust and is not added to your company*'*s roster.
+Immediately after the game is completed, the Warrior of the Dead fades to dust and is not added to your company's roster.

 ![](../media/battle_companies/fangorn_symbol.jpg) **FANGORN**